 Answers to your most asked hearing related questions.

-At Quednau Hearing, education is one of our priorities.
-We believe every patient should feel comfortable with their hearing aids and with their understanding of hearing and hearing loss.
+At our hearing center, education is one of our priorities.
+We believe every patient should feel comfortable with their hearing aids and with their understanding of hearing loss.
 We spend a lot of time explaining what you can expect and how to use your hearing aids.
 Our goal is for you to feel empowered to make educated decisions about your own hearing.

 Below, we’ve gathered answers to some questions we often hear from patients.
 If you don’t see your question answered below, or you want more information, we are always happy to help.